Quick Help

 Solution

-NOTE: A renewal application may be used to renew a license only if it is not expired or has not been expired for 90 days or more.
+NOTE: A renewal application may be used to renew a license only if it has not expired or has not been expired for 90 days or more.

 What do I need to renew my license?
-You must complete an online eLicensing renewal application, possess enough hours in each CEH category, or you may use your current National Registry card.
-You should review your CEH report to insure that you have enough hours to renew.
-Please note if you use your current National Registry card your MEMS license will expire on the same date and year as that card, you will not be renewed for a 3 year period.
+You must complete an online eLicensing renewal application and possess enough hours in each CEH category, or you may use your current National Registry card.
+You should review your CEH report to ensure you have enough hours to renew.
+Please note that if you use your current National Registry card, your MEMS license will expire on the same date and year as that card.

 Is there a fee?
-Currently there is no fee associated with a renewal application if filed with MEMS within 90 days.
-If filed over 90 days then a fee of $21.00 will be assessed for a new Criminal History Report.
+Currently, no fee is associated with a renewal application if filed with MEMS within 90 days.
+If filed over 90 days, then a fee of $21.00 will be assessed for a new Criminal History Report.

-How soon can I send in a renewal application, especially if I have expiring CEH hours?
-You can renew any time before your renewal date, however your new renewal date will be set when that application is processed.
+How soon can I send a renewal application, especially if I have expiring CEH hours?
+You can renew any time before your renewal date; however, your new renewal date will be set when that application is processed.
 You will not gain any extra time left before the old expiration date.
-Please note if you use your current National Registry card your MEMS license will expire on the same date and year as that card, you will not be renewed for a 3 year period.
+Please note if you use your current National Registry card, your MEMS license will expire on the same date and year as that card.

 Was this article helpful? yes / no